-This has been an extraordinary year, so it’s not surprising that many of us are feeling more than a little exhausted – both mentally and physically.
-A recent article by Harvard University reported that 2020’s tumultuous events, and the associated disrupted daily routines and stress, have resulted in many of us experiencing frequent sleepless nights.
+2021 was another extraordinary year, so it’s not surprising that many of us are feeling more than a little exhausted – both mentally and physically.
+A study by Harvard University reported that the pandemic, and the associated disrupted daily routines and stress, have resulted in many of us experiencing frequent sleepless nights.
 The result is that many of us feel as if we’re living under a constant fog of exhaustion, which often presents itself as dark circles and lackluster skin.
-While we can’t offer an instant remedy for a decent night’s sleep, we can help you minimize the visible impact that loss of sleep has on your skin.
+While we can’t offer an instant remedy for a decent night’s sleep, we can help you minimize the visible impact that loss of sleep has on your complexion.

 Treat your eyes